Promo code SPRING2022 will be automatically applied at checkout!

 4) Improve Your Sleep Hygiene

-Poor sleep is a source of stress, so we mention it above as well!
+Poor sleep is a source of stress, so we mentioned it above as well!
 But it’s so important, we want to give it its own category.
 Many hormones influence the sleep/wake cycle, so PCOS is unfortunately and unsurprisingly associated with sleep disturbances.
-These disturbances may include sleep apnea, excessive daytime sleepiness, and various forms of insomnia like difficulty getting to sleep, difficulty staying asleep, or waking earlier than intended.
+These disturbances may include sleep apnea, excessive daytime sleepiness, and various forms of insomnia, like difficulty getting to sleep, difficulty staying asleep, or waking earlier than intended.

 PCOS is associated with higher testosterone levels and lower progesterone levels.
 In women, low progesterone is also associated with sleep irregularities.
 So, both stress hormones and sex hormones likely have a role to play here.
 Dr. Brandner says, "Sleep deprivation can disrupt hormone regulation, making PCOS symptoms more challenging to manage.
 Stress and poor sleep can create a vicious cycle in PCOS."

 Likewise, poor sleep quality is associated with insulin resistance and obesity even in people without PCOS.
-Sleeplessness can lead to increased stress, which can, in turn, lead to higher blood glucose levels.
+Sleeplessness can lead to increased stress, which can, in turn, lead to higher glucose levels.

 Here are some sleep hygiene tips to try out: